 The Legacy of Marco Polo

 Perhaps the thing that matters most is not the truth of the stories or existence of Marco Polo, but the fact that the book has inspired people to travel and instilled a curiosity to explore and learn about other cultures.
-If Ethan and I can someday have even a fraction of the influence of Polo’s book, we’ll be very happy!
+If Laurence and I as travel bloggers can someday have even a fraction of the influence of Polo’s book, we’ll be very happy!

 Marco Polo’s Book (English translations):